taralynn00/GVSU-Hackathon-Handbook/README.md

 I²C combines the simplicity of **UART communication** (few wires) with the flexibility of **SPI** (multi-device support), making it ideal for sensor networks and embedded device clusters.
 ![alt text](img/ic-communication.png)

+# How to Automatically Run Scripts When Your Computer Starts
+This guide explains in simple terms how to make your computer automatically run a script or program every time it starts or when you log in.
+You don’t need to be a programmer, just follow the steps below.

+Imagine you built a small weather station or camera project on your Raspberry Pi.
+Every time you restart it, you have to open the terminal and run a command to start your program.
+That gets tiring quickly.
+By using the methods below, you can make your Raspberry Pi automatically start your script every time it powers on, no typing needed.

+The @reboot method tells your Pi, “Run this every time I start up,” while the systemd method keeps your program running in the background even if something crashes.
+Once you set this up, you can just plug in your Pi and your project will launch on its own.
+This makes your setup work like a real automated system, ideal for sensors, data loggers, dashboards, or smart displays that need to run all the time.

+**For Linux Users (including Raspberry Pi)**
+Linux systems can run scripts automatically at startup or login.
+You can choose between a quick cron method or a more reliable systemd service.
+**Option 1:** Using `@reboot` in crontab
+1. Open the Terminal.
+2. Type:
+3.	crontab -e
+This opens your personal startup list.

+4. Scroll to the bottom and add this line:
+5.	`@reboot /home/pi/myscript.sh`
+  - Replace "/home/pi/myscript.sh" with the full path to your script.
+6. Save and exit (Ctrl + X, then Y, then Enter).
+7. Make the script executable:
+8.	chmod +x /home/pi/myscript.sh
+9. Reboot your Pi.
+The script will start automatically after every boot.

+**Option 2:** Using systemd (More Reliable and Professional Way)
+1. Open Terminal.
+2. Create a new service file:
+- `sudo nano /etc/systemd/system/myscript.service`
+3. Paste this inside: [Unit]
+4. Description=Run my script at boot
+5. After=network-online.target
+6. Wants=network-online.target
+7. [Service]
+8. ExecStart=/home/pi/myscript.sh
+9. WorkingDirectory=/home/pi
+10. StandardOutput=inherit
+11. StandardError=inherit
+12. Restart=always
+13. User=pi
+14. [Install]
+15. WantedBy=multi-user.target
+Change paths or username if needed.
+16. Save and exit (Ctrl + X, then Y, then Enter).
+17. Enable and start the service:
+18. sudo systemctl daemon-reload
+19. sudo systemctl enable myscript.service
+20. sudo systemctl start myscript.service
+21. Check its status:
+22. systemctl status myscript.service
+23. Reboot to confirm it launches automatically.

+Extra Tips
+- Always use the full path to your script and test it manually first.
+- Add a line at the top of your script to define the shell, for example:
+  - `#!/bin/bash`
+  - If your script depends on Wi-Fi or other services, start it with a delay:
+      - `sleep 10`
+    - To view logs, use:
+      - `journalctl -u myscript.service -e`